Conformance Oriented - Board Performance Reviews ...

 • with that focus centered around compliance with their respective Corporate Governance framework.

-This would therefore find that the Governing Body’s focus, driven by their respective Corporate Governance framework, to be centered around:
+This would therefore find that the Governing Body’s focus, driven by their respective Corporate Governance framework, is centered around:

 1. Corporate Governance – developing and attaining compliance with the framework’s various sections and individual requirements.